fab-machines/BigFDM/README.md

 - full awareness about how the machine works
 - reproducible design
 - possibility to customize the machine and/or to build new ones
+- built as much as possible with local materials
 - local self-fixing and self-production of the machine parts
 - community can use and improve the design
 - cheap alternative to large scale 3D printers